artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/attitude.markdown

 https://www.youtube.com/watch?v=JZ017D_JOPY

-The same king of an insult:
+The same kind of an insult:

 *You’re an idiot, babe.
 It’s a wonder that you still know how to breathe.*